artsiomkorzun/1brc-walkthrough/Walkthrough.md

 byte b2 = segment.get(ValueLayout.JAVA_BYTE, position++); // with MemorySegment::get
 ```

-MemorySegment is new API for working with native memory.
-It helps us to map a file with size greater than 2 GB.
+MemorySegment is a new API for working with native memory.
+It helps us to map a file with a size greater than 2 GB.
 Rewriting our loop to work with MemorySegment.
 Let's test it:

 | #  | Change             |          Time (413) | Reduction (413) |      Time (10k) | Reduction (10k) |